Blood cholesterol is also the number we’re referring to when we say, “My cholesterol level is . . .”

 It’s also important to keep in mind that statins address just one risk factor for heart disease — high cholesterol levels.
 There are many other risk factors that statins do not touch, like high blood sugar, insulin resistance, belly fat, high blood pressure, and high triglycerides (blood fats).

-“To attack all these risk factors, your best bet is a healthy lifestyle like Pritikin,” points out Dr. Seth Marquit, MD, MPH, Medical Director at Pritikin.
+“To attack all these risk factors, your best bet is a healthy lifestyle like Pritikin,” points out Dr. Danine Fruge, Medical Director at Pritikin.

 Following the Pritikin Program might also mean you can reduce – maybe even eliminate – your dependency on statins.
 That’s a very good thing because statins, like all drugs, can have side effects.

 Some people experience myopathies (muscle pain), usually characterized by moderate discomfort upon motion, frequently in the hip and thigh area.